NATO Countries to Determine Policy on Ukraine’s Long-Range Strike Capabilities, Says Stoltenberg

 AI

-According to outgoing NATO Secretary General Jens Stoltenberg, each NATO country will have the freedom to decide whether or not to allow Ukraine to use for long-range strikes into Russia.
-In an interview with the ‘s LBC Radio on Sept.
-16, Stoltenberg emphasized the importance of close consultation among allies on this issue.
+According to outgoing NATO Secretary General Jens Stoltenberg, each NATO country will have the freedom to decide whether or not to allow Ukraine to use Western weapons long-range into Russia.
+In an interview with the ‘s LBC Radio on Sept. , Stoltenberg emphasized the importance of close consultation among allies on this issue.

 Ukraine is seeking permission to use Western-supplied long-range missiles to target military sites deep inside Russian territory.
-However, despite high anticipation for decision during meetings between President and U.K. Prime Minister in Washington last week, no announcement was made.
+However, despite high anticipation for a decision during meetings between Joe Biden and U.K. Prime Keir Starmer in Washington last week, no announcement was made.

-As discussions on the matter progress, Russian President Vladimir and other officials have increased their rhetoric, claiming that such a move would mean NATO is directly at war with Russia.
+As discussions on the matter progress, and other officials have increased their rhetoric, claiming that such a move would mean NATO is directly at with Russia.
 Stoltenberg acknowledged these threats but also stated that there are no risk-free options in war.
 He also expressed concern that if Putin were to succeed in Ukraine, it would pose the biggest risk for NATO.

 Despite the saber-rattling, some NATO countries have already begun to shift their stance on long-range strikes.
 The Guardian reported on Sept.
-11, citing unnamed U.K. officials, that the British government has already made a positive decision regarding the usage of its missiles.
-This decision was made ahead of a joint trip by U.S. and U.K. Foreign Secretary David Lammy to .
+11, citing unnamed U.K. officials, that the British government has already made a positive decision regarding the usage of its Storm Shadow missiles.
+This decision was made ahead of a joint trip by U.S. Antony Blinken and U.K. Foreign Secretary David Lammy to Kyiv.

 Other countries, including Sweden, Finland, and Canada, have also expressed their support for Ukraine using Western-supplied weapons to strike deep into Russia.
 However, Chancellor Olaf Scholz has stated that Germany will not allow Ukraine to use its weapons for such long-range strikes, even if other countries decide otherwise.